AlexGuidace/full-stack-open/README.md

 # Full Stack open MOOC

-The focus of this Massive Open Online Course (MOOC) is practical, hands-on, full-stack web development learning and building, using the JavaScript ecosystem.
+The focus of this Massive Open Online Course (MOOC), offered by the University of Helsinki, is practical, hands-on, full-stack web development learning and building, using the JavaScript ecosystem.

 A brief description of the course from the [course site](https://fullstackopen.com/en):